Oscarl214/AirBnbClone/README.md

 Testing & Practicing React Skills, specifically prop drilling and data manipulation.

-Duplicated AirBnb experiences page, focused in on iteration of card component.
+Duplicated a static AirBnb experiences page, focused in on iteration of card component.

 ## Table of Contents